My-game-journal/blood_experiment_platformer/README.md

 then GitHub Copilot, ChatGPT and BIELIK.AI

+each of them I used for something else.

 ------

 A mobile version is coming soon… or maybe **you** can build it too!
 That would be amazing 😄